dezzai/Spanish-BFF/README.md

 Uncertainties provided by a coverage factor k=1 within the standard deviation of the population of definitions.

-* Total tokens in definitions: ???
+* Total words in definitions: 551878
-* Average tokens/definition: ???
-* Average words/definition: 8.5 +/- 5.1 words
+* Average words/definition: 8.3 +/- 5.1 words
 * Average characters/definitions: 49.1 +/- 28.4 characters